-Over the years of operation, the Redeemer congregation has generously provided the majority of the financial and in-kind support needed; supplemented by donations from the DeWitt community.
-Financial support is also provided by a grant through Greater Lansing Food Bank, where we purchase items and USDA approved food.
-We receive additional support through the Meijer Simply Give Program.
+Over the years of operation, the Redeemer congregation has generously provided the majority of the financial and in-kind support needed; supplemented by donations and food drives from the DeWitt community.
+Financial support is also provided through the Meijer Simply Give Program.

 If DeWitt Public Schools are closed on a Tuesday due to inclement weather, the Redeemer food pantry will also be closed.